-AKLNG-6020-CRM-PLN-DOC-00001
+Cultural Resources Management Plan 3062-CRM-PLN-00001

-ALASKA LNG Cultural Resources Management Plan Revision No. C
+Revision No. 0

-ALASKA LNG May 27, 2021
+June 25, 2021

-PUBLIC Page 43
+PUBLIC Page 44

-Historic properties within the direct APE that can be avoided will be given a 500-foot buffer, or a buffer as otherwise agreed with the Consulting Parties.
-Survey targets beyond the 500' avoidance buffer will be identified once Project design is completed and indirect and cumulative project effects are identified.
+Within the indirect APE, AGDC or its contractors will conduct pedestrian survey of high probability areas within 500' of project components (this corresponds to the avoidance buffer discussed in Section 7.1).
+Historic properties within the direct APE that can be avoided will be given a 500-foot buffer, or a buffer as otherwise agreed with the Consulting Parties through the consultation process for minimization or treatment of historic properties.
 Inventory and/or monitoring may be required for some aboveground resources such as historic buildings, structures, trails or other transportation features, and ethnographic resources (described below).
 AGDC will make recommendations for survey within the indirect APE beyond 500' in the Annual Work Plan.
 Recommendations will be based on the expected nature/extent of indirect and cumulative impacts and guided by information collected as part of consultation and the data gap analysis.